solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

 * Create custom controller

 ### JSON attributes
-The first and simpliest way to modify the final model is to hide some of ContentData properties.
+The first and simplest way to modify the final model is to hide some of ContentData properties.
 It can be easily done with `[JsonIgnore]` attribute.
-Just decorate a property with it and would be ignored in result model. `ContentModelMapperBase` checks properties via reflection for the attribute during ContentApiModel building and ignores if it's present.
+Just decorate a property with it and would be ignored in the resulting model. `ContentModelMapperBase` checks properties via reflection for the attribute during ContentApiModel building and ignores if it's present.

 ```csharp
 	[JsonIgnore]